ruby-amqp/rubymarchhare.info/articles/getting_started.md

 ```

 is similar to the subscription code that we used for message delivery previously,
-but what does that `HotBunnies::Queue#bind` method do?
+but what does that `MarchHare::Queue#bind` method do?
 It sets up a binding between the queue and
 the exchange that you pass to it.
 We need to do this to make sure that our fanout exchange
 routes messages to the queues of any subscribed followers.